WHAT IS HAPPENING TO THE PENGUINS?

 Eventually, as temperatures continue to warm, Adélie Penguin colonies will disappear, leaving only their nest stones behind.

 As countries continue to rely on fossil fuels, the Earth will most certainly continue to warm.
-Places like Antarctica will change the fastest, as more and more sea ice disappears.
-For a while Adélie and Emperor penguins find new locations to make colonies..
+Places like Antarctica or the Arctic will change the fastest, as more and more sea ice disappears.
+For a while Adélie and Emperor penguins will be able to find new locations to make colonies.
 But, as they relocate farther and farther south they will eventually run out of room.
 By the time this happens sea level will also have risen and eliminated even more of their habitat.
 New York, London, Amsterdam, Calcutta and many other human cities will be under water, too.

 What we do in our daily lives affects what happens to the penguins as well as other animals and plants that live on Earth.
 Every time we use electricity produced by fossil fuels or drive our car we increase the amount of carbon dioxide in the air.
 Carbon dioxide is one of the gases in our atmosphere that absorbs heat, contributing to global warming and climate change.
 Here are some websites to explore for ideas on how you can help reduce the carbon dioxide you produce.

 NOTE: While Earth’s warming temperatures are causing penguins to change their lives, so is the removal of fish and whales from the ocean.
-We have not included that part of the story here.
+We have not included that part of the story here (it is included in the section for advanced grades).
 We thank the Antarctic programs (and their people) from France, New Zealand and the USA for some of the information in this presentation.